Kid’s meal in a day

 What comprises nutritious food for children?

 Choosing the right amount of calories, fulfilling children’s daily nutritional requirements and planning their meals to make it tasty yet healthy is a herculean task for parents.
 A healthy or balanced meal is one comprising all the three food groups: proteins, carbohydrates and fats along with micro nutrients such as vitamins (vitamin A, B, C, D, E,K), minerals (calcium, zinc, iodine), fiber and water in the right quantity.
-It has been found that children who eat a balanced diet are healthy, lead an active lifestyle and have lower chances of developing any health issues at a later age.
+Studies suggest that children who eat a balanced diet are healthy, lead an active lifestyle and have lower chances of developing any health issues at a later age.
 (Why is balanced diet important for kids?)

 Importance of Nutritious Food for Children

 It is the parent’s responsibility to provide nutritious food for children according to the kid’s age, gender and activity levels.
 Nutrients that we obtain from food have significant effects on our kid’s physical and mental growth and development, maintenance of normal body function, physical activity and overall health.
 Requirements of essential nutrients vary with age, gender, physiological status and activity.
 Carbohydrates, fats and proteins are macro-nutrients which are needed in larger quantities whereas vitamins and minerals are needed in smaller amounts.
 Children, in particular, need healthy meals to complement their growing bodies and that is why it is essential to promote healthy eating for children.
 (Nutrition for kids)

 What problems the kid might face due to lack of proper nutrition in their diet?